How to Improve Your Eye Vision Without Glasses

 UP, DOWN, AND AROUND

 Move your eyes to look up (without moving your head) and then do the same looking down.
 Repeat a few times and then move your eyes in a slow circle going clockwise, followed by a slow circle going counterclockwise.
-This is good for range of motion and circulation.
+This is good for a range of motion and circulation.

 Following the 20-20-20 Rule can also prove helpful.
 For every 20 minutes you spend focusing on a book or screen, take a break to focus on something 20 feet away for 20 seconds.
 This gives your eyes a nice break in between periods of focusing on your computer (or book) and doing your eye exercises.
-Taking breaks to do quick eye exercises periodically is beneficial not only to your vision, but they can also be a good excuse to take a mental break from working and can help increase productivity.
+Taking breaks to do quick eye exercises periodically is beneficial not only to your vision, but it can also be a good excuse to take a mental break from working and can help increase productivity.

 Although there are no magic pills or tricks that can totally improve or heal your vision, making conscious choices to live an overall healthier lifestyle, being aware of how you’re protecting and treating your eyes on a daily basis, and getting regular eye exams can truly help you have the best vision possible.

 If you’re interested in making drastic improvements to your eyesight without laser surgery or implants, consider one of our favorite procedures, orthokeratology (Ortho-K).